Emergency Aid and Volunteers Mobilize After Ebeye Fire Destroys Lucky Store and Ebeye Hotel

 About 8,400 people live on Ebeye, a small island of only 80 acres in Kwajalein Atoll.
 As the second-largest urban center in the Marshall Islands, Ebeye is also one of the most densely populated communities in the Pacific.
 Based on aerial estimates, the fire damaged nearly three-quarters of an acre.

 According to the Kwajalein Atoll Development Authority, more than ten families were displaced after the fire destroyed homes and damaged additional residences nearby.
-Community fundraising efforts report that as many as 21 homes may have been lost in the blaze.
+KADA also assessed seven additional homes that sustained partial damage and may be repaired so families can safely return.
+Community fundraising efforts report that as many as 21 families have been displaced by the fire.
 Residents ranging from infants to elders have sought shelter in schools and with relatives.
 Emergency officials immediately activated the Kwajalein Emergency Operations Center to coordinate response efforts.

 Community members, volunteers, and emergency crews worked together to contain the blaze.
 KADA thanked the many residents who helped fight the fire despite having no formal firefighting training.